Mubarishhai/headline-generator/README.md

 # 📰 Fake News Headline Generator

-**Author: Shaikh Mubarish GT ct
+### Created by **Shaikh Mubarish GT**

-A fun Python script that generates random and hilarious fake news headlines.
+A fun and entertaining Python project that generates **random fake news headlines** using curated lists of characters, actions, locations, and funny endings — all created by **Shaikh Mubarish**.

-## 🚀 Features
+Perfect for beginners who want to learn randomization, loops, and CLI interactivity in Python.

--   Random subjects, actions, and locations
+---

--   Unlimited funny headline generation
+## ✨ Features

--   Simple terminal-based interaction
+- 🎲 Generates unique and funny news headlines every time
--   No external libraries required
+- 😂 Adds random emojis for humor

-## ▶️ Usage
+- 🌍 Uses characters, celebrities, animals, and public figures

-Run the script:
+- 📍 Random places and actions for fun combos

-    python fake_news_generator.py
+- 🔁 Runs in a loop until the user stops

-## 📜 Code
+- 🧼 Auto-clears screen like a real news ticker

-(Place your Python script code here)
+- 👤 Author name fully included & displayed in UI

-## ⭐ Support
+---

-If you like this project, consider giving it a star on GitHub!
+## 📸 Example Output